Equine neurological PCR panel

 Preferred samples: 0.2 ml cerebrospinal fluid, or 0.2 ml fresh or frozen brain

-preferred sample: 0.2 ml whole blood in EDTA (purple top) or ACD (yellow top)
+preferred sample: 0.2 ml whole blood in EDTA (purple top) tube.

 Contact Zoologix if advice is needed to determine an appropriate specimen type for a specific diagnostic application.
 For specimen types not listed here, please contact Zoologix to confirm specimen acceptability and shipping instructions.